 Do you think active learning could also work in your class?
 Why not try it out!

-Split your class into several groups and to each assign a new topic which will be covered on the next test.
+Split your class into several groups and assign a new topic to each that will be covered on the next test.
 Each group will have to make a detailed mind map of the topic and present it at the next class.
 The level of detail covered and the complexity of the mind map can be adapted to fit the level of your class.
 Make sure you thoroughly instruct your groups on how to make a mind map before you start.
 Address the mind map on the next lesson where you explain the topic and review the information the students collected.
-This should give your students good foundation in mind mapping, give them a stock of relevant mindmaps for revision, all the while actively adapting their brains to the new information.
+This should give your students a good foundation in mind mapping and give them a stock of relevant mindmaps for revision, all the while actively adapting their brains to the new information.
 Let us know how it goes in the comments below 🙂

 You can also do this on your own as a student!